Danforth Avenue: Route description

 The west end of Danforth Ave. spans the Don River valley, the Don Valley Parkway and Bayview Avenue via the Prince Edward Viaduct.
 West of that bridge, the street continues as Bloor Street.

 Line 2 Bloor–Danforth of the Toronto subway system runs parallel to most of the road's route, offset to the north some 50 m.
 The subway follows Danforth from the Viaduct west of Broadview Station to Main Street station.
 Danforth GO Station, just off Main Street, takes its name from the avenue, where the commuter rail line intersects with it, on the Lakeshore East route.
 Danforth is served by the Toronto Transit Commission bus system only east of Main Street Station.
-Routes 16 McCowan and 113 Danforth serve the road during the day and 302 Danforth-McCowan run during the night.
+Routes 16 McCowan and 113 Danforth serve the road during the day, and 300 Bloor-Danforth and 316 Kingston Road-McCowan run during the night.

 Danforth Avenue was formerly designated as Ontario Highway 5 from the Don River (at Bloor Street) east to Kingston Road.
 Like many urban stretches of provincial roadway, it was formally decommissioned as a Connecting Link on January 1, 1998.